The 1855 Annual Report of the Lighthouse Board contains the following appeal for a lighthouse on Fenwick Island:

-On Christmas morning 1931, as a keeper was extinguishing the light, he noticed a small sailboat stranded on a sandbar about a half mile south of the lighthouse.
+On Christmas morning 1931, as a keeper was extinguishing the Fenwick Island Light, he noticed a small sailboat stranded on a sandbar about a half mile south of the lighthouse.
 Seeing what appeared to be a person huddled inside the craft, the keeper set out for the boat and discovered the occupant to be an unconscious man clothed in fur garments.
 The keeper took the man back to the lighthouse, where he soon recovered.
 Amazingly, the man turned out to be an Eskimo who weeks earlier had embarked on a solo journey from Greenland to Alaska via the Panama Canal.
 After two days spent at the lighthouse regaining his strength and taking on new provisions, the Eskimo resumed his lengthy journey to Alaska.

 Paul Pepper’s crusade proved successful, and on September 21, 1981, the Coast Guard transferred ownership of the tower to the State of Delaware, which then leased it to the Friends of the Fenwick Island Lighthouse.
 Pepper was elected president of the group, and the following year the lighthouse, equipped with a less powerful light source and its returned Fresnel lens, was relit.
 By this time, the lighthouse was starting to show its age, but fortunately State Senators Cordrey and Sharp, both summer residents of Fenwick Island, were avid supporters of the lighthouse group and succeeded in obtaining $400,000 to restore the tower.